WCOR-FM: Andrulonis divests to Seven Mountains, then Family Life

 In October 2020, Andrulonis officially exited the Twin Tiers market by agreeing to sell WUDE and three translators to WPIG's owner Seven Mountains Media, ending a rivalry between the two companies that had lasted over a decade.
 The sale was consummated on January 19, 2021.
 Four months after the sale, WUDE, which has remained silent since Seven Mountains bought the station, was identified as a station that would be divested to allow Seven Mountains to buy their lone remaining competitor cluster in Olean, the Sound Communications cluster.

-As part of the divestiture, WUDE was sold to the Family Life Network effective June 1, 2021, and relocated to Bradford, Pennsylvania as WCOR-FM.
+As part of the divestiture, WUDE was sold to the Family Life Network effective June 1, 2021, and relocated to Bradford, Pennsylvania, as WCOR-FM.
 WCOR-FM briefly resumed broadcasting in August 2021, then went silent again in September of that year and requested further time silent in March 2022.
-The station's future under Family Life was jeopardized when the network's plans to purchase the license of WGWE in Little Valley, New York became public; owning WGWE on top of WCOR and the other three full-service stations Family Life owns in the Olean media market would put Family Life over ownership limits, and WCOR, already being silent and the weakest full-service signal in the portfolio, could be surrendered.
+The station's future under Family Life was jeopardized when the network's plans to purchase the license of WGWE in Little Valley, New York, became public; owning WGWE on top of WCOR and the other three full-service stations Family Life owns in the Olean media market would put Family Life over ownership limits, and WCOR, already being silent and the weakest full-service signal in the portfolio, could be surrendered.
+The Olean media market was delisted from Nielsen when Seven Mountains made its acquisitions in 2021, changing the rules for how ownership limits are calculated for the area and allowing Family Life to keep more of their signals.

+Effective June 21, 2023, the station relocated to Lewis Run, Pennsylvania.